 Cusco culture shock

-Landing in Cuzco was a culture shock all in itself.
-I began to wonder if I shouldn’t just stay in the city for my whole break and just take the bus to Machu Picchu and forget about all that walking.
+Landing in Cusco was a culture shock all in itself.
+There are so many things to do in Cusco itself that I began to wonder if I shouldn’t just stay in the city for my whole break.
+Maybe I could just take the bus to Machu Picchu and forget about all that walking.
 I was trying to absorb everything at once, and it left my head spinning.

-I have to admit that although I considered myself a very avid traveler, until now I had stayed in the confines of Europe and the U.S. Places like Rome, Venice, Greek Ruins, France, and the Wieliczka salt mines had been on my more adventurous trips.
+I have to admit that although I considered myself a very avid traveler, until now I had stayed in the confines of Europe and the U.S. My more adventurous trips had been to places like Rome, Venice, Greek Ruins, France, and the Wieliczka salt mines.
 This was completely out of my comfort zone.

 But let me tell you about the old lady who sold corn.